martygubar/bigdagtasql-openworld2019/LabGuide100.md

   The chart shows the daily trends of bike trips in New York City.
 We'll now add some more context by adding weather data that's available in Oracle Object Store.

+### **STEP 3:** Create `weather` Table in SQL Developer
+Weather data is captured in a public bucket in Oracle Object Store.
+You can view the contents of the weather here:  [https://swiftobjectstorage.us-phoenix-1.oraclecloud.com/v1/adwc4pm/weather/weather-newark-airport.csv](https://swiftobjectstorage.us-phoenix-1.oraclecloud.com/v1/adwc4pm/weather/weather-newark-airport.html).
+Create a Big Data SQL table over this file using the ORACLE_BIGDATA driver.
+*

 ### **STEP 9:** Download Files Used in this Workshop